aminajavaid30/Car-Brand-Detector/README.md

 19. Toyota

 ## Image Annotations
 I took a sample of images from the dataset having 100 images from each car brand and annotated those images using roboflow - an image annotation tool.
+The dataset has been split into training and validation sets with 90% images for training and 10% images for validation.

 ## Model Training
 I used the state-of-the-art object detection algorithm YOLOv8 and trained the model on my custom dataset on 100 epochs.